Illustration of a skinny fat guy working out and dieting to build muscle, lose fat, and achieve body recomposition.

 Skinny-Fat Macros

 The conventional muscle-building diet is high in carbs, moderate in protein, and moderate in fat, giving you macros of around 40–60% carbs, 20–30% protein, and 20–30% fat.
 That’s enough carbs to pump your muscles full of glycogen, enough protein to maximize your rate of muscle growth, and enough fat to regulate your hormones.
-For a more detailed breakdown, we have a full article on muscle-building macros.
+For a more detailed breakdown, we have articles about how to count macros and which macros are best for building muscle.

 As long as you’re somewhere in that neighbourhood, the overall quality of your diet matters more than the exact proportion of your macros.
 So, let’s talk about how to eat a balanced and nutritious diet.